Christopher Van Tilburg: Awards and honors

 Van Tilburg has been honored three times by the Wilderness Medical Society.
 He received the Dian Simpkins Award for Service, the Haiti Humanitarian Research Award, and the Ice Axe Award for Service.

 His book Mountain Rescue Doctor: Wilderness Medicine in the Extremes of Nature was shortlisted for the Banff Mountain Book Festival and the Oregon Book Awards in 2007 and was Reader's Digest Editor's Pick for November 2007.

 His book Adrenaline Junkie's Bucket List: 100 Extreme Adventures to Do Before You Die received the Far West Ski Association Bill Berry Award for outstanding printed media in 2014.

 Published works

-Van Tilburg is a prolific author.
-In addition to 11 books, he has authored medical papers, adventure travel magazine articles, equipment reviews, book reviews, and blogs.
-Crisis on Mount Hood, Stories from 100 Years of Mountain Rescue (Mountaineers Books, 2025) looks at the history of America’s oldest mountain rescue team, the Hood River Crag Rats, and Dr. Van Tilburg’s three-decade commitment to search and rescue.
-Massive crowds, throngs of inexperienced climbers, and social media are creating a record number of rescues on legendary, lethal 11,249-foot-high Mount Hood.
-Covering the past, present, and future, Van Tilburg highlights the titans of mountain rescue, the changes in climbing, the challenging effects of climate change, and, most of all, the volunteers—the unwavering passion, the importance of longstanding culture, and the challenge of modernization.
+Van Tilburg is a prolific author whose work spans books, medical papers, adventure travel magazine articles, equipment reviews, book reviews, and blogs.
+His eleventh book Crisis on Mount Hood: Stories from 100 Years of Mountain Rescue (Mountaineers Books, 2025) chronicles the history of the Hood River Crag Rats, America’s oldest mountain rescue team, and his own three decades in search and rescue.
+The book examines the mounting pressures on the 11,249-foot peak, where growing crowds, inexperienced climbers, and social media have driven a record number of rescues.
+It traces the pioneers of mountain rescue, shifts in climbing culture, and the effects of climate change, with particular attention to the volunteers who sustain the work.